 project to two or more projects.
 We're working on loosing from this limitation.

-- As the ABE produces zip-format backups, all the project's included files should be on a
+- As the Backup Tool produces zip-format backups, all the project's included files should be on a

 single disk.
 Zip files can't store drive info.
 So if you ignore this limitation and back

 up together the files which are originally on other drives, you'll have a problem when